peterkling/Pixelpusher_Queue/README.md

 Text-Rendering:
 ---------------

+CUSTOM CONFIGURATION (type = "c"):
-If you just want to render text in an layer, you can do this by replacing the filename of the image.. txt$text to be written$r*g*b$fontsize$fontname$y
-1   2                  3     4        5        6
+If you just want to render text in an layer, you can do this by replacing the filename of the image.. c#500#txt$text to be written$r*g*b$fontsize$fontname$y 1 2   3   4                  5     6        7        8

+1: type of entry (must be "c" for custom configuration)
+2: duration in frames
-1: identifier must be "txt" to enable text rendering
+3: identifier must be "txt" to enable text rendering
-2: String you want to display (Some forbidden characters are "#",";" and ",")
+4: String you want to display (Some forbidden characters are "#",";" and ",")
-3: colors red,green,blue, seperated by an "*"
+5: colors red,green,blue, seperated by an "*"
-4: fontsize in pixels
+6: fontsize in pixels
-5: fontname can be either an Processing compatible name like "Arial-Regular", or an Processing-Font-File "fontname.vlw".
+7: fontname can be either an Processing compatible name like "Arial-Regular", or an Processing-Font-File "fontname.vlw".
 The latter can be created with Processing under Tools->"Create Font..."
-6: the y-offset
+8: the y-offset

 examples (whole line for queue):
 - 500#txt$ Dynamic Text $255*255*255$18$Arial-Bold$-1,0.8,0,bounce;rainbow_v.png,0,0.4,endless
 - 500#txt$ Dynamic Textfile $0*0*0$16$Default.vlw$4,0.8,0,bounce;fire.png,0.5,0.1,endless

+QUICK TEXT (type = "t"):
+This type will choose random font & color to the given text.

+t#500#text to be written
+1 2   3

+1: type of entry (must be "c" for custom configuration)
+2: duration in frames
+3: String you want to display (Some forbidden characters are "#",";" and ",")

 File purposes: